-If you have the financial resources, buying commercial property can be a strong investment for generating income.
+If you have the financial resources, buying a commercial property can be a strong investment for generating income.
 Properties such as office buildings or shopping malls, which are leased to businesses or corporations, often come with long-term leases that provide stable income over several years.
 Typically, tenants cover most costs, including any non-essential construction or improvements within their own spaces.

 However, commercial properties require a large amount of capital to purchase individually or with others.
 Delaware Statutory Trusts (DSTs) offer an alternative that gives investors a fractional interest in a trust that already holds a property or properties.
 This is useful for investors interested in deferring capital gains through a 1031 exchange when looking to purchase a new investment property.